Learn about the various types of precious metals used in gemstone jewelry including rings, necklaces and more.

-This is a quickie, the day the Kraft Masters were setting up Robert who is the plant manager at Precious Metals West cast a platinum ring he was working on.
+This is a quickie, the day the Kraft Masters were setting up Robert who is the plant manager at Precious Metals West casting platinum.

 Precious Metal Clay is just what it sounds like.
 It is fine silver (or gold) ground extremely small and suspended in a binder to create clay.
 For both novice and experienced jewelry makers, working with this material has many advantages.
 Read on to learn more about this versatile medium.

 Mokume-Gane Metal Techniques with James Binnion.
 This is a very old technique of fusing various different metals together using pressure and heat.

 Milling Platinum Sterling-A New Alloy.
 This year at Kraftwerks the refiners of a brand new alloy were there to demonstrate this new and interesting metal.

-This brand new alloy is called Platinum Sterling, and is mostly fine silver with a modifier of Platinum in it (4-6%).
+This new alloy is called Platinum Sterling, and is mostly fine silver with a modifier of Platinum in it (4-6%).
 There is also a small amount of copper.